Jeremy Kelley

-Jeremy Kelley (born June 9, 1988) is a former gridiron football wide receiver.
+Jeremy Kelley (born June 9, 1988) is an American former football wide receiver.
 He attended the University of Maine.
 Kelley was a member of the Hamilton Tiger-Cats, Utah Blaze, Jacksonville Sharks, Indianapolis Colts, Pittsburgh Power, San Jose SaberCats, Denver Broncos, Chicago Bears, Hudson Valley Fort and Saskatchewan Roughriders.

 College career

 After graduating from West Seneca West High School, Kelley attended the University of Maine where he made contributions both on offense as a wide receiver, defense as a defensive end, while also service as a special teams captain.
 Throughout his college career, Kelley totaled 8 receptions for 64 yards, and 1 touchdown.

 Professional career

 Hamilton Tiger-Cats

 Kelley's first stint playing professional football saw limited action playing for the Canadian Football League's Hamilton Tiger-Cats.
 In his only season, Kelley contributed 15 yards receiving and proved to be a force on special teams, contributing in numerous ways.
 While also recording one blocked punt.
-The Tiger-Cats finished with an 8-10 record.
+The Tiger-Cats finished with an 8–10 record.